 Past jobs results should be as similar to the ones you expect

 If you get some reference work and identify it’s close to what you need, but lacks quality, style, or simply different from what you expected, move on.
-You are most likely to get a result closer to the references than to what you had in mind regardless of how good your brief will be.
+You are most likely to get a result closer to the references than what you had in mind, regardless of how good your brief will be.
 As that is the case, identify freelancers whose work body is as close to what you are expecting as possible.

 Interviewing your freelancer